Last Updated on February 23, 2023

 6. Pasta Maker

-If your loved one is interested in making homemade pasta – as it’s undeniably delicious and so much better than dried pasta – a hand-cranked pasta maker is a must!
+If your loved one is interested in making a fresh batch of homemade pasta – as it’s undeniably delicious and so much better than dried pasta – a hand-cranked pasta maker is a must!
 Most options come with a roller section to roll out the dough and a cutting section to make thinner noodles like spaghetti or a bit wider noodles like fettuccine.

 If you already have a KitchenAid mixer, they sell attachments with roll and cut functions so that you can get the same results as the hand crank options.